-American soprano Laura Wilde, winner of a 2017 Sullivan Foundation Music Grant, 2016 Sara Tucker Study Grant from the Richard Tucker Foundation, as well as the 2016 Luminarts Women’s Voice Fellowship, has been praised by Opera News as having, “a ravishingly beautiful sound, [and] a fine sense of style and character.”
+American soprano Laura Wilde, winner of the 2018 Mabel Dorn Reeder Foundation Award, a 2017 Sullivan Foundation Music Grant, 2016 Sara Tucker Study Grant from the Richard Tucker Foundation, as well as the 2016 Luminarts Women’s Voice Fellowship, has been praised by Opera News as having, “a ravishingly beautiful sound, [and] a fine sense of style and character.”
 Her 2017/18 season is riddled with returns to home companies and house debuts.
 She performed the role of Ortlinde, while covering the role of Sieglinde, in David Poutney's second installment of The Ring Cycle, Die Walkure at the Lyric Opera of Chicago.
 She will make a house and role debut with The Dallas Opera in Korngold's rarely peformed opera, Der Ring des Polykrates, before heading back to Arizona Opera to sing Freia in Das Rheingold.
 Ms. Wilde will also make a house debut with Des Moines Metro Opera as the Foreign Princess in Dvorak's Rusalka.

 during the 2016/17 season, Ms. Wilde returned to the Lyric Opera of Chicago for a role debut as Freia in David Pountney’s new production of Das Rheingold, conducted by Sir Andrew Davis.
 Other operatic engagements included the world premiere of Craig Bohmler’s Riders of the Purple Sage at Arizona Opera, where Ms. Wilde will portray the role of Jane Withersteen, Micaela in Carmen with Nashville Opera and a return to Opera Theatre of Saint Louis as a principal artist as Vitelli in Titus.
 Additionally, she will present a solo recital and masterclass at South Dakota State University with pianist Craig Terry.